-If you’re an elementary teacher, then you’ll probably agree… Education has become too data-driven.
-Busy teachers are being asked to spend far too much time looking at numbers when they know in their hearts that the true measure of student success can not be found in charts and graphs.
+If you’re an elementary teacher, then you’ll probably agree… Education has become far too data-driven.
+Busy teachers are being asked to spend too much time looking at numbers when they know in their hearts that the true measure of student success can not be found solely in charts and graphs.
 Documenting student progress, however, is a very important component of best practice teaching.
-This post will put the overanalyzing of data to the side and will share five reasons teachers should document authentic student progress during the school year is essential, suggest meaningful ways to do it, and offer resource suggestions to support you.
+This post will share 5 reasons why documenting student progress during the school year is essential, suggest meaningful ways to do it, and offer resource suggestions to support you.

 1. Monitor Student Progress